Investec current accounts review

 To make comparing even easier we came up with the Finder Score.
 Fees, features and customer service across 20+ of the most popular banks are all weighted and scaled to produce a score out of 10.
 The higher the score the better the account – simple.

-Read the full methodologyInvestec has 2 private bank accounts and both require that you have a minimum annual salary of £300,000 and a net worth of £3 million.
+Read the full methodologyInvestec has 4 private bank accounts and all require that you have a minimum annual salary of £300,000 and a net worth of £3 million.
+You must also be a UK resident.

-This account pays interest on balances up to £250,000, offers a flexible arranged overdraft facility and won’t charge you for sending or receiving money from in or outside the UK.
-You’ll have your own dedicated private banker to help manage your individual banking needs and exclusive access to Private Bank Deposit accounts.
-The account also offers unlimited lounge access for you and a guest at 1,200 airport lounges and global family travel insurance.
+This account offers a flexible arranged overdraft facility and won’t charge you for sending or receiving money from in or outside the UK.
+You’ll have your own dedicated private banker to help manage your individual banking needs, and access to emergency assistance and fraud protection.
+The account also offers unlimited lounge access for you and a guest at any airport lounge in the DragonPass network, plus global family travel insurance and fast track access through airport security.
 There are no fees for using your debit card abroad in certain countries.
 The account has a £500 annual fee.

 With this account you can talk to a team of specialists 24/7 for all your banking needs, get emergency assistance whether you’re home or abroad, and access online and mobile banking.
 There are also no fees for using your debit card abroad in certain countries.
 The account has a £10 monthly fee.